YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (Year of the Corgi Edition).md

   * 30% chance upon Main Gun fire to double its shots' damage.

 * Desc:
 >What was said about Wichita applies to Chicago as well.
-Slightly frailer than she is and needing RNG to get the most out of her, she will nonetheless punch hard - and harder than anyone else when she does proc.
+Slightly frailer than she is and more selfish, she will nonetheless punch hard - and harder than anyone else when she does proc, which she often will.
 Also worth mentioning, if she procs on her first salvo, the buff affects the second one too!